DragonFly On-Line Manual Pages

 DESCRIPTION

 These functions are mainly useful when implementing a custom BIO.
-The BIO_set_data() function associates the custom data pointed to by ptr with the BIO.
+The BIO_set_data() function associates the custom data pointed to by ptr with the BIO a.
 This data can subsequently be retrieved via a call to BIO_get_data().
-This can be used by custom BIOs for storing implementation specific information.
-The BIO_set_init() function sets the value of the BIO's "init" flag to indicate whether initialisation has been completed for this BIO or not.
-A nonzero value indicates that initialisation is complete, whilst zero indicates that it is not.
+This can be used by custom BIOs for storing implementa- tion specific information.
+The BIO_set_init() function sets the init flag in a to the specified value.
+A non-zero value indicates that initialisation is complete, whilst zero indicates that it is not.
 Often initialisation will complete during initial construction of the BIO.
-For some BIOs however, initialisation may not complete until after additional steps have occurred (for example through calling custom ctrls).
-The BIO_get_init() function returns the value of the "init" flag.
-The BIO_set_shutdown() and BIO_get_shutdown() functions set and get the state of this BIO's shutdown (i.e. BIO_CLOSE) flag.
-If set then the underlying resource is also closed when the BIO is freed.
+For some BIOs however, initiali- sation may not be complete until additional steps have been taken, for example through calling custom ctrls.
+The BIO_set_shutdown() and BIO_get_shutdown() functions are low-level interfaces to forcefully set and get the shutdown flag of a, circumvent- ing type-dependent sanity checks, exclusively intended for implementing a new BIO type.
+The shutdown argument must be either BIO_CLOSE or BIO_NOCLOSE.
+When merely using a BIO object, call BIO_set_close(3) and BIO_get_close(3) instead.

 RETURN VALUES

-BIO_get_data() returns a pointer to the implementation specific custom data associated with this BIO, or NULL if none has been set.
-BIO_get_init() returns the state of the BIO's init flag.
-BIO_get_shutdown() returns the stat of the BIO's shutdown (i.e. BIO_CLOSE) flag.
+BIO_get_data() returns a pointer to the implementation specific custom data associated with a, or NULL if none is set.
+BIO_get_shutdown() returns the value previously set with BIO_set_shutdown() or with BIO_set_close(3).

 SEE ALSO